eea/clms-api-docs/source/download.md

 ```

 The response contains a JSON object where each of the keys represent a download task.
-Like in the previous case, it also includes the UIDs of the datasets that are being prepared, the download metadata (NUTS, Bounding Box, etc.) and also the date and time of the request.
+Like in the previous case, it also includes the UIDs of the datasets that are being prepared, the link to the dataset metadata and the parameters of the custom download such as: NUTS, Boundinbox, time range. etc.

 In this case, it will include 2 additional parameters: the date and time of the finalization of the download process and the address where the download will be available for the next _72 hours_.